 Property purchased at Sheriff’s Sale does not truly belong to the purchaser until the Confirmation Entry has been filed with the Court.
 Therefore, the buyer should NOT exercise any dominion or control over the property, such as demolition, construction, or harassment of tenants.
 Any such dominion or control is strictly at the purchaser’s risk.

 Once the Confirmation Entry has been filed and the purchase price has been paid, the Sheriff’s Office will record the deed.
-The buyer will receive a Sheriff’s Deed, which will be mailed within a couple of weeks following the deed being recorded.
+The buyer will receive a Sheriff’s Deed, which will be mailed within a couple of weeks following the recording of the deed.

 Condition of Title Following Sale